True Stories Behind 23 of the Most Iconic Photos in American History

 Portrait of Abraham Lincoln, 1863

-This iconic photograph of our 16th president, Abraham Lincoln, was taken just one week before he delivered his famous Gettysburg Address in 1863 (“Four score and seven years ago…”).
-Contrary to popular belief, he did not write it on the back of the envelope.
+This iconic photograph of America’s 16th president, Abraham Lincoln, was taken just one week before he delivered his famous Gettysburg Address in 1863 (which, contrary to popular belief, he did not write on the back of an envelope).
+According to the Lincoln Memorial Shrine, the picture was taken at Mathew Brady’s studio in Washington, D.C., by photographer Alexander Gardner, who would go on to take nearly 40 photographs of Lincoln before his death.

 The only known photo of BILLY THE KID